 After a career in social justice advocacy and her own challenging health journey, Mindy aspires to meet her clients where they are to help them achieve their goals.

-PART 2/4.
+PART 3/5.
 This program series is being offered virtually through Zoom.
-In order to participate and receive the Zoom link, register by clicking the RSVP button above or by emailing programs@smithcenter.org.
+If you are interested in joining, please register by emailing programs@smithcenter.org.

 You will receive the Zoom information no later than the morning of your program.